Download the Messina Mentor Information Sheet

 3. Participate in the Messina Themed Community

-- Attend a theme-wide event (one planned per semester).
+- Attend a theme-wide event (at least one per semester).

 - Be available to assist with at least one additional Messina or theme activity each semester (in conjunction with Messina office, residential staff and Evergreens).